Nakib9836/Nakib9836/README.md

 NOC Engineer (Senior Engineer) of AIS Company
 ---------------------------------------------

-NOC Engineer (Senior Engineer) , we are learning Python for improve my skill.
+NOC Engineer (Senior Engineer) , we are learning Python for improvement my skill.

 * 🌍  I'm based in Bangkok, Thiland